 What is the 5 minute rule

-The 5-minute rule is a simple cognitive behavioral therapy technique.
-It’s created to beat procrastination and increase productivity.
+The 5-minute rule is a simple cognitive behavioral therapy technique created to beat procrastination and increase productivity by helping you start the task you would otherwise avoid.

 The rule is easy to use.
 All you need to do is to commit 5 minutes to the task you’re procrastinating.
-After those 5 minutes, it’s up to you whether you want to continue or leave the task.
+After those 5 minutes, it’s up to you how to proceed.
+If you don’t feel like doing more, you can stop here.
+You already did what you promised yourself.
+However, you’ll usually feel like continuing until the task is done.

 Related: What is the 2-minute rule?